torreco/playground/workshops/tdd-fp/README.md

 #### Generators

 Generators are responsible for generating test data.
-A generator can be seen simply as a function that takes some generation parameters, and (maybe) returns a generated value.
+A generator can be seen simply as a function that takes some generation parameters, and returns a generated value.

 In this second example, we are going to see how to generate arbitrary values of a Rectangle case class, define the size of its height and width with a simple condition and classify the data it generates.